 This brand has a long history and a number of merits to its name.
 They created one of the early regular production automatic winding systems in the 1930s.
 The Airman was a favorite of American pilots in Vietnam, often bought at army post exchanges (PX).

-While Glycine is no longer a family-owned independent brand, they’ve remained remarkably their own thing.
+While Glycine is no longer a family-owned independent brand, they’ve remained remarkably its own thing.
 They’re probably the most thoughtful brand in their price range when it comes to sizes.

 Speaking of the Combat Sub 39, it feels like Glycine has answered a lot of WIS’ prayers with it.